cjtessler/MATH3733-SP22/docs/Day-05.md

 print(f"The algorithm took {num_guesses} guesses")
 ```

 This algorithm wll take 35,137 guesses to determine if 1,234,567,890 is a perfect square.
-Bisection search will take 51 guessues - and actualy compute the value of the square root.
+Bisection search will take 51 guessues - and actually compute the value of the square root.